 The Chaplaincy Ministry also sponsors a Celebrate Recovery Group that meets weekly on Tuesdays at noon at Open Door.
 The goal of Celebrate Recovery is to help people overcome life’s issues with a 12-step program based on Christian principles.
 This recovery program addresses all kinds of habits, hurts, and hang-ups.

 Mathews Promise Academy

 This ministry is free to all children and youth ages 5-17, based on income eligibility.
 The program serves children of parents who earn less than the federal poverty guidelines.
 Children’s programming includes daily devotionals, arts and crafts, sports and recreation, homework assistance, reading and math tutoring, field trips, and community service activities.
 The after-school program focuses on reading development and includes a volunteer-led reading program and “JUMP!” a program designed to help children read beyond their current grade level.
 The program becomes a full-day schedule of activities during the summer (called “Summer Academy”) and all school breaks.
 “Sharing Christmas” is a program under the umbrella of the Mathews Promise Academy that provides new toys and clothes for children in families who cannot afford them at Christmas.
 The program also offers the “Youth in Unison” music instruction program.
 Having begun under the leadership of Brookstone High School Senior, Koyal Ansingkar, the program provides music instrument training three days per week.
+Tracy Leopard volunteers as the coordinator of the children’s orchestra.
 As we build a children’s orchestra, the program supports the academic success of the children in our program as research has shown that learning to play a musical instrument increases the brain’s ability to problem solve, think creatively and plan for the future.